ashishdoneriya/influxdb-java/README.md

 # influxdb
-API for influx database to fetch and submit data.
+API for influx database to fetch data.

 This is the Java Client library which is only compatible with InfluxDB 0.9 and higher.
 Typical usage looks like: